agn453/CPM-UG-Disks/README.md

 * Drive L: corresponds to the attached floppy disk image.

-Note:  In user area 2 on drive A: is the program I used to produce the disk images (D2IMD).
+Note:  In user area 3 on drive A: is the program I used to produce the disk images (D2IMD).
 It uses a separate copy of disk I/O routines for raw disk access using the emulated Godbout/CompuPro DISK1A floppy disk controller.
+I've also included the source code in the *d2imd* folder.